thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/content.md

 ![puppet task transcript](cli_transcript.png)

-First we'll need to make sure that our [PE Client Tools](https://puppet.com/docs/pe/latest/installing/installing_pe_client_tools.html) have valid access tokens to access the API.
-Then we can just start using the Orchestrator.
+First we'll need to make sure that our [PE Client Tools](https://puppet.com/docs/pe/latest/installing/installing_pe_client_tools.html) have valid tokens to access the API.
+Then we can start using the Orchestrator.
 We'll want to see the usage instructions of the task we want to run, so let's ask the Orchestrator.
-Note that if you don't specify the name of a task, it will list all the tasks you've got installed.
+Note that if you don't specify the name of a task, it will list all of the installed tasks.

     $ puppet task show facter